EPIDURAL AND SPINAL CONSENT & ESTIMATION OF FEES

 - Mild headache

-- Severe headache – may require strong pain killers or a second epidural to treat if prolonged
+- Severe headache (may require medication or a second epidural if prolonged)

 - Temporary nerve damage

-- Bleeding at the injection site.
-If severe can lead to paralysis
+- Bleeding at the injection site (severe cases may lead to paralysis)

 - Permanent nerve damage